TAbdiukov/CISSP-mnemonics/README.md

 * Communication Assurance for Law Enforcement Act - CALEA 1994 - Amends EPCA to make wiretaps possible for law enforcement, regardless of technology used.
 * USA PATRIOT ACT of **2001** - Broadened wiretapping authorizations, no thanks to 9/11 in 2001.

 Think of EPCA and CALEA - as a seed and a flower.
-Yes, calea is a plant, but let's make CALEA a CAULIFLOWER.
+Yes, calea is a plant, but let's make CALEA a CAULIPOWER with sour taste.
 EPCA grows into CALEA flower.
 Then terrorists come, and the garden of CALEA has to be destroyed.
 Like the privacy had to be destroyed.

 ### U.S. Import and Export